alcantarar/ASB_Tutorial/README.md

 If these don't work, go to this [page](https://git-scm.com/download/linux) for more information.

-## 3. Installing MATLAB/Python
+## 3. Installing MATLAB/Python/R
-We setup this tutorial to be used with both MATLAB and Python, either should work.
+We setup this tutorial to be used with MATLAB, Python, and R.
-Python however, is free to use and download while MATLAB will require a license.
+While Python and R are both free to use and download, MATLAB will require a license.
 Most universities provide students licenses.

 ### MATLAB
 These scripts were built in MATLAB 2019b, but we do not believe you need this specific version installed.